 Best for Oily Skin: Jojoba Oil, Witch Hazel, and Aloe Vera

-“Jojoba oil is the type of oil that most closely resembles the skin's natural oil/sebum and is non-comedogenic," says Alverez.
+“Jojoba oil is the type of oil that most closely resembles the skin's natural oil/sebum and is non-comedogenic," says Alvarez.
 Witch hazel has been used for decades as a natural oil-control ingredient; combining these two ingredients makes a great solution for combo and oily skin types.

-- 2 tbsp. witch hazel
+- 2 Tbsp. witch hazel

-- 2 tbsp. jojoba oil
+- 2 Tbsp. jojoba oil

-- 1 tbsp. aloe vera
+- 1 Tbsp. aloe vera

 Best Quick Solution: Extra-Virgin Olive Oil and Aloe Water

-This combo could literally not be any easier unless someone was making it and applying it for you—in which case, we want your life.
+This combo could not be any easier unless someone was making it and applying it for you—in which case, we want your life.